-- Big Data and Algorithmic Trading (2018-), MSt in Quantitative Finance, Solvay Business School, Brussels, Belgium.
+- Big Data and Algorithmic Trading (2018-2020), Advanced Master in Quantitative Finance, Solvay Business School, Brussels, Belgium.
 In short, big data and machine learning applied to trading.

-- “Big data”, MSt in Quantitative Finance, Solvay Business School, Brussels, Belgium (2017)
+- “Big data”, Advanced Master in Quantitative Finance, Solvay Business School, Brussels, Belgium (2017)

 InternshipsI will gladly supervise Master theses on a topic that is related to my interests (and, incidentally, abilities).
 Please check that yours are compatible with mine before contacting me.
 Note that the whole administrative process takes more than 3 months before the start of the internship.